arcalot/arcaflow-engine/README.md

 ## Building a simple workflow

-The simplest workflow is the example plugin workflow: (save it to workflow.yaml)
+The simplest workflow is the example plugin workflow using the workflow schema version `v0.1.0`: (save it to workflow.yaml)

 ```yaml
 version: v0.1.0